-Your other choice for ham for the holidays is a baked ham.
-A baked ham has been wet cured (soaked in brine or injected with brine), and smoked.
-The brine contains salt, sugar or honey, nitrates or nitrites and other flavorings/spices.
+Your other choice for ham for the holidays is baked ham.
+A baked ham has been wet cured (soaked in brine or injected with brine) and smoked.
+The brine contains salt, sugar or honey, nitrates or nitrites, and other flavorings/spices.
 Baked hams can come either fully or partially cooked, so check the labeling on your ham.

 Most of these Christmas hams are baked and served with some sort of glaze to impart extra flavor and sweetness to the outside of the ham.
 It is this salty-sweet combination that is so appealing about holiday ham.
-Glaze recipes abound in family traditions, in cookbooks and magazines and on the Internet.
+Glaze recipes abound in family traditions, cookbooks and magazines, and the Internet.
 Choose the glaze with the flavors you most enjoy.

 Be sure to check out my Baked Ham Recipe.

-Many baked hams come spiral sliced to make them easier to serve, especially if they are served on the bone.
+Many baked hams come spiral sliced to make them easier to serve, especially if they are on the bone.
 The hams are placed on special machines that make continuous slices down to the bone.
-Slices are generally 1/8” to 3/16”.
-If your ham is sliced, don’t worry about the glaze—just brush it on as if the ham were unsliced.
-Some of the glaze will work its way down between the slices, adding extra flavor.
+Slices are generally ⅛” to 3/16”.
+If your ham is sliced, don’t worry about the glaze—brush it on as if it were unsliced.
+Some glazes will work their way between the slices, adding extra flavor.

-Using a probe thermometer is a good way to tell when your ham is done without having to open the oven every few minutes.
-Then, brush on the glaze and let it caramelize under the broiler for three to five minutes, watching carefully to make sure that it doesn’t burn.
+A probe thermometer is an excellent way to tell when your ham is done without opening the oven every few minutes.
+Then, brush on the glaze and let it caramelize under the broiler for three to five minutes, observing to ensure it doesn’t burn.

 No matter what kind of ham you choose, allow about ½ pound per person, give or take.
 Leftovers make great sandwiches and will freeze with no problem for up to two months, so go ahead and go big for the holidays.
 Oh, and don’t forget that you can make a lovely pea soup using the ham bone.